EXCLUSIVE-China's top banks to issue offshore loans to help developers repay debt -sources | Business

 - China

+Now a debt maturity wall looms for developers, with $39 billion of debt set to mature in the first quarter of next year, and $10 billion of that is denominated in dollars, Refinitiv data shows.
+Funds flowing from banks will allow developers to repay offshore loans and dollar bonds, helping to repair global investors' bruised confidence, two of the sources said.

-Developers seen as being of "good quality" from a balance-sheet perspective, such as CIFI Holdings, Country Garden, Longfor Group, Midea Real Estate and Seazen Group will qualify, one source said.
+Developers will qualify if their balance sheets are seen as being of "good quality", such as CIFI Holdings, Country Garden, Longfor Group, Midea Real Estate and Seazen Group, one source said.
 Each of the four banks, Bank of China, China Construction Bank, Industrial and Commercial Bank of China and Agricultural Bank of China, will pick several developers to fund, the three sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)